GIGABOOST.AI

 • How Are Founders Raising $1M to $50M Today?

-The "Funded" founder of 2026 treats fundraising as a technical acquisition project.
-They don't spend their days manually hunting for leads; they act as the "Closer" for an automated stack.
+The "Funded" founder of 2026 treats fundraising as a technical acquisition project — they act as the "Closer" for an automated stack rather than spending 40 hours a week manually hunting.
+They don't search; they close.

 Conclusion: Own Your Timeline